PedroLodi2025/lodi-advocacia-site-35/replit.md

     - Added image preview and validation system
     - Enhanced error handling for broken images
     - Optimized image display with proper aspect ratios
+  - **2025-08-13 FINAL**: Completed React/Node.js version with URL-only images
+    - Removed all file upload functionality from AdminPanel.tsx
+    - Updated both add and edit forms to use external URLs only
+    - Added real-time image preview and validation
+    - Fixed all TypeScript errors and LSP diagnostics
+    - Ready for GitHub push with 11+ commits pending
 - **2025-08-12**: Successfully migrated from Replit Agent to Replit environment
   - Fixed all TypeScript errors and database connection issues
   - **CRITICAL FIX**: Replaced in-memory storage with PostgreSQL database for data persistence